 Phone calls made each month to discharged high-risk patients

 • HUP/PPMC ranked 7th in the United States, according to the U.S. News & World Report annual "Best Hospitals" survey.

 • U.S. News & World Report ranked HUP, PPMC, and PAH among the top 10 hospitals in Pennsylvania.

 • The Perelman School of Medicine is ranked among the top five medical schools in the country by U.S. News & World Report.

 • Penn Medicine again had the most physicians in the region featured on Philadelphia magazine's "Top Docs" list.

-• All four Penn Medicine hospitals received the American Heart Association / American Stroke Association's "Get With the Guidelines" Silver Plus Achievement Award, for the highest standard of stroke care.
+• All four Penn Medicine hospitals received awards from the American Heart Association / American Stroke Association's "Get With the Guidelines" program for the highest standard of stroke care.

 • PPMC again was recognized as one of the top 100 hospitals in the US by Truven Health Analytics.

 • 23 Clinical Care Associates practices received the highest designation from the National Committee for Quality Assurance for providing access to more efficient and better coordinated care.

 Conventional radiation treatments